openappsec/attachment/README.md

 ## open-appsec NGINX attachment compilation instructions
-*We provide an example for compilation instructions on Alpine, the attachment can be comiplied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustment*
+*We provide an example for compilation instructions on Alpine, the attachment can be complied on other environments that match the environment hosting nginx, yet compilation instructions could need adjustment*

 The attachment can be compiled to support an existing nginx server or an nginx/ingress-nginxdocker.

-Your compilation environment must contain git, docker, cmake and g++.
+Your compilation environment must contain git, docker, cmake, and g++.

 Before compiling, ensure the latest development versions of the following libraries: